 Educational programs in clinical chemistry must be staffed with adequate, qualified faculty (e.g., clinical chemists and/or clinical pathologists) to assure the quality of the program is consistent with program objectives and education of the trainee is effective.

 - The program must have a director who has ultimate responsibility for oversight and operation of the operation of the entire program.

 - The Program Director must be a clinical chemist who holds a faculty appointment at the sponsoring institution and who is certified as a Clinical Chemist by the American Board of Clinical Chemistry (ABCC).
 The program director must be active academically in clinical chemistry research, education, service, and administration at the sponsoring institution.
-Ideally the program director will have at least five years of academic and service experience in the field and will have demonstrated teaching expertise at the post-graduate level.
+Ideally the program director will have at least five years of academic and service experience in the field and will have demonstrated teaching expertise at the graduate level.
 Individuals who have completed formal postdoctoral training in clinical chemistry will be particularly well suited to function as directors of training programs.
 Program Directors are expected to maintain Active Diplomate Status by meeting the requirements for demonstration of continued competency specified by the ABCC.
-Individuals with certifications in either Toxicological Chemistry or Molecular Diagnostics from the American Board of Clinical Chemistry can be considered for Program Directorships, but must be reviewed by ComACC to assure they are actively participating in and have sufficient experience in clinical chemistry research, education and service.
+Individuals with certifications in either Toxicological Chemistry or Molecular Diagnostics from the American Board of Clinical Chemistry can be considered for Program Directorships.

-- Program Directors seeking first-time accreditation are encouraged to seek input and mentorship from established programs.
+- Program Directors seeking first-time accreditation are encouraged to seek input and mentorship from established programs at both the doctoral and post-doctoral level.
 Directors of existing programs are expected to provide expertise and guidance as demonstration of their commitment to training.

 2. TEACHING FACULTY